dosha10/delifood-recipes/Readme.md

 # DELIFOODS RECIPES.

-#### This is a web-page that allows users to search and find various food recpes as listed on the Food recipe API used.This web page was created on 10/03/2021.
+#### This is a web-app that allows users to search and find various food recpes as listed on the Food recipe API used.This web page was created on 10/03/2021.

-#### By Noel Injaga, Kevin Bett, Brian Maina, Frank Ndung'u, Derick Sikona
+#### By Brian Maina, Noel Injaga, Kevin Bett, Frank Ndung'u, Derick Sikona

 ## Description